Paul's Place's mission is to improve the quality of life in Southwest Baltimore. How can we help you?

 The best way to learn more about programs and services is to talk to one of our staff during walk-in hours.
 You can dial 211 to find additional resources in your area.

-Our Peer Recovery Advocates are available to work one-on-one with guests on their recovery oriented goals and are available Monday to Friday between 8 AM – 3 PM.
+Our Peer Recovery Advocate is available to work one-on-one with guests on their recovery oriented goals Mondays to Fridays between 8 AM – 3 PM.
 No referral is required.

 Paul’s Place will continue the midday meal as it has since 1982.
 We have over 20 programs and continues to be a beam of light in the Washington Village/Pigtown Neighborhood.